turbot/guardrails-docs/docs/runbooks/getting-started-aws/connect-an-account/index.md

 **Prerequisites**:

-A Turbot account with admin privilege, and a top-level `Sandbox` folder.
+Access to the Guardrails with  admin privilege, and a top-level `Sandbox` folder.

 ## Step 1: Create an AWS IAM role for Guardrails

-You’ll need a role that grants Turbot minimal permissions to discover resources in your AWS account and monitor changes.
-Use this CloudFormation stack.
-When prompted for `TurbotExternalId`, provide a random guid and save it for step 2.
+You’ll need an IAM role that grants Guardrails read-only permissions to discover resources in your AWS account and monitor changes.
+Use this CloudFormation stack to facilitate creating this role..
+When prompted for `TurbotExternalId`, provide a random GUID and also save it for step 2.

 ```
 AWSTemplateFormatVersion: '2010-09-09'